ohanhi/elm-shared-state/README.md

 type AppState
     = NotReady Time
-    | Ready Taco Router.Model
+    | Ready SharedState Router.Model
 ```

-We can see that the application can either be `NotReady` and have just a `Time` as payload, or it can be `Ready`, in which case it will have a complete Taco as well as an initialized Router.
+We can see that the application can either be `NotReady` and have just a `Time` as payload, or it can be `Ready`, in which case it will have a complete SharedState as well as an initialized Router.

-We are using [`programWithFlags`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#programWithFlags), which allows us to get the current time immediately from the [embedding code](https://github.com/ohanhi/elm-taco/blob/36a9a12/index.html#L16-L18).
+We are using [`programWithFlags`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#programWithFlags), which allows us to get the current time immediately from the [embedding code](https://github.com/ohanhi/elm-sharedState/blob/36a9a12/index.html#L16-L18).
 This could be used for initializing the app with some server-rendered JSON, as well.

 This is how it works in the Elm side: